yc913344706/yc913344706.github.io/_posts/AI/2024-5-20-AI-For-Everyone/2024-5-21-What-is-ai.md

 More about different types from data set:
 A good AI team would be able to ameliorate, or to reduce some of these problems, but doing this is not that easy.
 This is one of the things that AI is actually much weaker than humans.

-## 8 Deep Learning or Nerual Network
+## 8 Deep Learning or Neural Network

 Let's start by an example.